enochwu/week-4-game/hwPseudo.md

   -------------------------------------

   To Do list:

-  1. Now organize code into functions.
-  2. Call functions where appropriate.
-  3. Adjust layout at different window sizes.
+  1. Adjust layout at different window sizes.
-  4. Fine tune look of game.
+  2. Fine tune look of game.
+  3. Check on a why the last sum is not loading before reset.